 What are the best value hotels in Yucca Valley, CA?

 The Best Western Joshua Tree Hotel and Suites is Yucca Valley's standout value hotel.
 Guests give this property high marks for its comprehensive amenities, including a fitness center, outdoor pool, and free breakfast service, as well as its pet-friendly policy.
 The spacious, well-appointed rooms come with a lounge chair and ottoman for reading and relaxing, safes, desks, and LCD televisions.

 Every box is checked here, from the private bathrooms stocked with complimentary toiletries to the free wireless internet access, business center, and 24-hour front desk.
 On-site parking is free, and when you stay at the Best Western Joshua Tree, you'll be just about 10 miles from the west entrance of Joshua Tree National Park.

-Visit Joshua Tree National Park and Stay in Yucca Valley, CA
+Should you visit Joshua Tree National Park while staying in Yucca Valley, CA?

 Joshua Tree National Park is huge.
 This sprawling park spans more than 790,000 acres, so it can be overwhelming for first-time visitors to know where to start.
 There are a few key sites you won't want to miss.
 Wherever you go in the park, you'll be likely to spot the iconic Joshua Tree, a yucca varietal that grows to tree size and is distinguished by its spiky leaf clusters.